sybrew/the-seo-framework/readme.txt

 == Changelog ==

+= 5.0.2 =

+**For everyone:**

+* **Removed:**
+	* TODO We temporarily removed support for the GitHub Updater because of unforeseen quirks, such as it renaming the plugin folder.
+		* In a future update, we'll reintroduce this with the quirks resolved.
+* **Fixed:**
+	* Resolved an issue where term sitemaps wouldn't load when using the "not optimized" WordPress Core sitemaps.

 = 5.0.1 =

 This minor update fixes issues our community found after the release of TSF v5.0.0.
 We also [improved the performance](https://theseoframework.com/?p=4158).